Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Conclusions and perspectives

 \section{Conclusions and perspectives}

-On the basis of meteorological observations collected in the years 2018 and 2019 by 69 SYNOP stations over Italy, we have performed a systematic study of different evolutions of known EMOS strategies applied to the Ensemble Prediction System in use at the European Centre for Medium-Range Weather Forecasts.\\ As a first application, we considered observation-driven forecasts: the well-known persistence and climatology-based forecasts.
+We have proposed novel EMOS strategies through which nonlinear relationships, between predictands and both predictors and other weather observables used as conditioning variables, can be easily accounted for without having to specify appropriate link functions.\\ On the basis of meteorological observations collected in the years 2018 and 2019 by 69 SYNOP stations over Italy, we have performed a systematic study of different evolutions of known EMOS strategies applied to the Ensemble Prediction System in use at the European Centre for Medium-Range Weather Forecasts.\\ As a first application, we considered observation-driven forecasts: the well-known persistence and climatology-based forecasts.
 In their basic form (i.e.~without calibration), they are usually exploited as a reference to quantify the added value of more complex calibration strategies.
-Indeed, the complexity of a strategy must be turned in greater accuracy in order to justify the efforts behind it.\\ From our analysis it turns out that our calibrated persistence outperform the raw EPS wind forecasts at the SYNOP stations in the 0-24 hour forecast horizon.
-Climatology overcomes persistence in the 24-48 hour forecast interval and it turned out to be better than the raw EPS forecast.
+Indeed, the complexity of a strategy must be turned in greater accuracy in order to justify the efforts behind it.\\ From our analysis it turns out that our calibrated persistence outperforms the raw EPS wind forecasts at the SYNOP stations in the 0-24 hour forecast horizon.
+Climatology overcomes persistence in the 24-48 hour forecast interval and it turned out to be comparable to the raw EPS forecast.
 These findings are of interest in situations where either no information from NWP models is available or it is available but no calibration has been performed.\\ Moving to calibrations applied to the EPS forecasts, we have considered different possible strategies ordered into a hierarchy of complexity, from the simplest to the most complex.
 In all cases, a systematic assessment has been performed in order to verify whether a more complex strategy provides a larger added value than simpler strategies.
-Our results justify the use of our most elaborated strategy we have called EMOS$_{+4r}$.
-A summary of the relevant statistical indices associated to our best calibration strategy is reported in Tab.\ \ref{tab:tabella_finale}.\\
+Our results justify the use of our most elaborated strategy we have called EMOS$_{+4r}$. \\ The following novel ingredients entered into our calibrations: the predictive probability density function entering the EMOS strategy is in our study conditional on several meteorological observables one identifies as suitable to disentangle the structure of the model error.
+Conditioning variables are a simple way to insert nonlinearities in the ordinary EMOS strategy; the coarse-grained character of NWP models is explicitly taken into account in our calibrations: which node of the computational grid one has to select as the most representative of the station conditions has been dealt with in a statistically optimal way;\\ Our results pave the way for future applications to wind hindcast calibration, in particular of the 10-m wind speed which is commonly used to force wave models through which evaluate the wave/wind potential in a given sea/land region or to investigate coupling mechanisms occurring at the sea-atmosphere interface \citep{mentaschi2013developing, mentaschi2013problems, mentaschi2015performance, besio2016wave, ferrari2020optimized, rizza2021evaluation, lira2021future}.\\ Our EMOS$_{+4r}$ calibration strategy gave birth to the operative wind forecasting system over Italy consisting of 48-hour look ahead time forecasts accessible on daily basis at the department web page \citep{WinNT}.